Unruh-deWitt detectors in quantum superpositions of trajectories: Superpositions of Rindler Trajectories

-which is half of the excitation probability of a single uniformly accelerated detector.
-Here, the non-local Wightman functions vanish, leaving the two independent contributions from the individual accelerated trajectories.
-At finite separations, the field correlations between the trajectories inhibit detector excitations relative to the single-trajectory case.
+yielding half of the value for a single detector on a classical trajectory.
+At finite separations, the field correlations between the trajectories inhibit detector excitations relative to the single trajectory case.
 This result may have implications for entanglement harvesting as we note in Sec.\ \ref{conclusion}.
-Generally, the amount of entanglement that can be extracted from quantum fields onto bipartite UdW detector systems is limited by the local noise surrounding each detector.
-For a spatial superposition, the inhibition of excitations in the detector may provide advantages for entanglement extraction, as recent results have already suggested \cite{henderson2020quantum}.
+Generally, the amount of entanglement that can be extracted from quantum fields onto bipartite UdW detector systems is limited by the local noise surrounding each detector, and thus, the inhibition of excitations in the detector should allow two superposed detectors to become more strongly entangled, as recent results have suggested \cite{henderson2020quantum}.